 - 3 pounds skin-on chicken legs thighs and drumsticks separated

 - 1/4 cup canola oil or crisco shortening

 - 2 tablespoons sherry vinegar or any other wine-based vinegar

 - ¼ pound veal demi-glace Bonewerks CulinArte is recommended

 - Salt and pepper

 Liberally salt and pepper the chicken.
-In a large dutch oven or enamel pan, brown the chicken in butter over medium heat, about 12 minutes per side.
-The fat from the chicken will keep it from sticking, and the enamel pan can go straight from oven to stove.
+In a large non-stick fry pan brown the chicken in oil over medium heat, about 10 minutes per side.
+Remove and let drain on paper towels.

-Set the chicken on a platter, and drain off all but about 2 tablespoons of fat.
-Add the 2 tablespoons of fat to the same pan and lightly brown the shallots over medium heat.
+Drain off all but about 2 tablespoons of fat.
+Lightly brown the shallots over medium heat.
 Add the mustard, wine, sherry, veal demi-glace and fresh tarragon leaves, and stir.
-Add the chicken to the pan.
+Add the chicken and the sauce to a Dutch oven.
 Cover with enough water to bring the liquid about halfway up the sides of the chicken.
-Stir once, cover and cook in a 300ºF oven for 1 hour until chicken is golden.
+Stir once, cover and cook in a 350ºF oven for 1 hour until chicken is golden.
 Serve with mashed potatoes, rice, noodles or polenta.